meza/Stonecraft-template/README.md

 ## Bootstrap with GitHub Actions

 The template comes with the `.github/workflows/bootstrap.yml` file that automates the above steps for you.
+Just naviate to the Actions tab of your repository and run the `🪄 Initialise Stonecraft template` workflow manually.

 ## Environment Variables